Filing a Diminished Value Claim in California

 Can I Recover Compensation for the Diminished Value of My Vehicle?

-The diminished value of a vehicle is the difference between what your vehicle would sell for as a used car with a clean accident history and what its resale value would be with an accident on its record.
+The diminished value of a vehicle is the difference between what your vehicle would have sold for as a used car with a clean accident history and what its resale value becomes once it has a collision on its record.

-An accident would diminish the resale value of your vehicle, as there is more demand for vehicles with clear accident records.
+An accident diminishes the resale value of your vehicle.
+This is because there is more demand for vehicles that have no prior crash damage and clean accident records.

 What Does California Law Say About Diminished Value Claims?

 The claim, properly known as “diminution of value” only applies to drivers who are not at fault for the crash.
-If you were at fault for the accident, you would not qualify for a diminished value claim.
+If you were at fault for the accident, you would not qualify to seek compensation for the diminished value of your vehicle.

 What Are the Types of Diminished Value?